 Meanwhile, VAST Data’s Disaggregated, Shared-Everything (DASE) architecture provided the scalability and performance needed to support four NVIDIA DGX-A100 servers for any GPU deep-learning and training applications.
 With a high-bandwidth, low-latency RDMA-capable fabric connecting the compute and storage end-to-end, the new infrastructure easily catered to the insatiable appetite from researchers wanting access to the entirety of the image catalog, without needing to move or copy data across the datacenter.

 Advancing The State Of The Art In Patient Care

 VAST Data’s groundbreaking flash economics eliminate the compromise between price and performance found in legacy storage solutions.
-As a result, the Martinos Center has started a strategic shift to all-flash Universal Storage for existing research data as well as the eventual addition of clinical data.
+As a result, the Martinos Center has started a strategic shift to all-flash VAST Data Platform for existing research data as well as the eventual addition of clinical data.

 This new scale-out solution also eliminated the complexity and operational headaches they experienced with their previous HPC storage technologies.
 VAST delivers the performance of an all-flash, RDMA-enabled parallel file system with the administrative simplicity of a scale-out NAS using standard NFS protocols.

 VAST delivered an all-flash solution at a cost that not only allowed us to upgrade to all-flash and eliminate our storage tiers, but also saved us enough to pay for more GPUs to accelerate our research.
 This combination has enabled us to explore new deep-learning techniques that have unlocked invaluable insights in image reconstruction, image analysis, and image parcellation both today and for years to come.